-All healthcare administration majors are required to take a departmental comprehensive exam during the final semester of healthcare internship or residency (HA 4441 or HA 4848).
+All healthcare administration majors are required to take a departmental comprehensive exam, administered in HA 4141, prior to graduation.
 Questions for the comprehensive exam will be taken from all the healthcare administration (HA) courses.
 Students are encouraged to save all course material (textbooks, syllabi, class notes, etc.) to use in preparing for the exam.

-- 1. Students who participate in the internship portion of the Healthcare Administration program are required to purchase liability insurance or demonstrate proof that they are insured. - 2.
+- Students who participate in the internship portion of the Healthcare Administration program are required to purchase liability insurance or demonstrate proof that they are insured. - 2.
 Students may obtain information on liability insurance from the departmental office.